Marine Protected Areas

 We have developed Site Information Centres for offshore MPAs in

 UK waters.
-Click on each region on the map below to find out more
+Click on the region in the list below to find out

-about offshore MPAs in your area of interest.
-Alternatively, if you
+more about offshore MPAs in your area of interest.
+Alternatively,

-know the name of the MPA you are interested in, you can access the
+if you know the name of the MPA you are interested in, you can

 MPAs that are situated within territorial waters (less than 12

 nautical miles from the coast) are the responsibility of the

 interactive map displays MPAs in both territorial and offshore

 waters and links to further site specific information.